javaabhimanyu/javaabhimanyu/README.md

 👨‍🎓 I'm a Web Developer & Software Engineer Student
-🔭 I’m currently working on the Backend Developer Role 👨‍🏫 I'm the Community Leader at Codecademy JU
-💬 Ask me about anything, I am happy to help
+🔭 I’m currently working on the Backend Developer Role 💬 Ask me about anything, I am happy to help
 ✍ I'm a Technical Person Youtuber with 1839+ subscribers 🌱 I'm currently learning to do the job: